faildeny/debiasing-cardiac-mri/README.md

-# Debiasing Cardiac Imaging Datasets with Controlled Latent Diffusion Models
+# Debiasing Cardiac Imaging with Controlled Latent Diffusion Models
-Code repository for paper: Debiasing Cardiac Imaging Datasets with Controlled Latent Diffusion Models
+Code repository for paper: Debiasing Cardiac Imaging with Controlled Latent Diffusion Models [arxiv pre-print](https://arxiv.org/abs/2403.19508)

+*Please note that this codebase is still a Work in Progress and some parts may be missing.*

 ![img](figures/figure.png)